pjambet/blog/content/posts/toy-redis-clojure.md

     (key-value-request :set (get parts 1) (get parts 2) resp-channel)))
 ```

-Note that we added a new helper function, `key-value-request`, to help with the creation of the `hash-map` for `SET` commands where we need an additional argument for the value.
-The resulting `hash-map` looks something like:
+Note that we added a new helper function, `key-value-request`, to help with the creation of the hash map for `SET` commands where we need an additional argument for the value.
+The resulting hash map looks something like:

 ```clj
 {:command :set :key "a" :value "123" :resp {:ch #object["clojure..."]}}